Together makes better health outcomes

 Our Vision for Community Wellness

-People were welcoming, but it was harder for me with trampas to get involved.
-I knew the area had a long history of social gatherings but other time and recently with covid, people were doing their own thing.
-I saw new people lifestyles popping up and knew people were feeling the effects of loniness.
+People were welcoming, but it was harder for me with Trampas to get involved.
+I knew the area had a long history of social gatherings, but over time, especially during COVID, people were doing their own thing.
+I saw new people’s lifestyles popping up and knew people were feeling the effects of loneliness.

-So I decided to create something for myself and I’m much more motivated to do it if I know it would benefit other people that needed it.
-I found myself a Karlene, a good cheerleader, a doer and has a good sense of humour, and we created out first event especially for new people in the area.
-We didn’t have huge turnout, but we had the right people turn up that needed it.
+So I decided to create something for myself, and I’m much more motivated to do so if I know it would benefit others who need it.
+I found myself a Karlene, a good cheerleader, a doer, and someone with a good sense of humour, and we created our first event especially for new people in the area.
+We didn’t have a huge turnout, but we had the right people turn up who needed it.

-Next we decided to do cuppa group for anyone that wanted the company, after a few real conversations, true connection and trust happened.
-We started to come up with new ideas and it grew from there.
+Next, we decided to set up a cuppa group for anyone who wanted company.
+After a few real conversations, a true connection and trust happened.
+We started to come up with new ideas, and it grew from there.

-– Sue turned up the very first event, and she commented to me the other day “I didn’t know anyone when I moved here and if we hadn’t gone to those first events, I would have been very lonely and would have moved out of the area”.
-Sue came up with the idea of the community shop, and made a massive effort in bringing it to life.
+—- Sue turned up to the very first event, and she commented to me the other day, “I didn’t know anyone when I moved here, and if we hadn’t gone to those first events, I would have been very lonely and would have moved out of the area”.
+Sue came up with the idea for the community shop and made a massive effort to bring it to life.

 Creating Our Community Shop